Barthandalus/GodMode.github.io/README.md

 GodMode is a 75/75 Custom Content FFXI Private server.

-Exceed the limits and obtain GodHood.
+Exceed the limits and obtain Godhood.

 # Server Information